AJ-Whalley/portfolio/README.md

 The Figma design gave me so much structure to reference off of.

 After the Figma design was done I started with the HTML, breaking my pages into header footer and 3 sections.
-From there I centered all of my content so
+From there I centered all of my content and moved onto the CSS.

+I had to come back to the HTML again and again but to start with I just got everything on the page within the major sections that I knew would exist.
+I then came back later and added a few divs and moved some content around etc.

+I worked from the top down with a mobile first design.
+I fisnished everything besides the menus as they gave me the most trouble and then came back to them at the end.

+After finising the mobile version I expanded and to desktop and add a media query to alter the positioning of elements for a better desktop experience.

 [Back to Top](#top)